Wafer-scale integration: Production attempts

 Many companies attempted to develop WSI production systems in the 1970s and 1980s, but all failed.
 Texas Instruments and ITT Corporation both saw it as a way to develop complex pipelined microprocessors and re-enter a market where they were losing ground, but neither released any products.

-Gene Amdahl also attempted to develop WSI as a method of making a supercomputer, starting Trilogy Systems in 1980 and garnering investments from Groupe Bull, Sperry Rand and Digital Equipment Corporation, who (along with others) provided an estimated $230 million in financing.
-The design called for a 2.5" square chip with 1200 pins on the bottom.
+Gene Amdahl also attempted to develop WSI as a method of making a supercomputer, starting Trilogy Systems in 1980 and garnering investments from Groupe Bull, Sperry Rand, and Digital Equipment Corporation, who (along with others) provided an estimated $230 million in financing.
+The design called for a 2.5 in square chip with 1200 pins on the bottom.

 The effort was plagued by a series of disasters, including floods which delayed the construction of the plant and later ruined the clean-room interior.
-After burning through about 1/3 of the capital with nothing to show for it, Amdahl eventually declared the idea would only work with a 99.99% yield, which wouldn't happen for 100 years.
+After burning through about a third of the capital with nothing to show for it, Amdahl eventually declared the idea would only work with a 99.99% yield, which would not happen for 100 years.
 He used Trilogy's remaining seed capital to buy Elxsi, a maker of superminicomputers, in 1985.
 The Trilogy efforts were eventually ended and "became" Elxsi.

-In 1989 Anamartic developed a wafer stack memory based on the technology of Ivor Catt, but the company was unable to ensure a large enough supply of silicon wafers and folded in 1992.
+In 1989 Anamartic developed a wafer-stack memory based on the technology of Ivor Catt, but the company was unable to ensure a large enough supply of silicon wafers and folded in 1992.

 Wafer-scale devices in production

 Cerebras Systems processor

-On August 19, 2019, American computer systems company Cerebras Systems presented their development progress of WSI for deep learning acceleration.
-Cerebras' Wafer-Scale Engine (WSE-1) chip is 46,225mm^{2} (215mm × 215mm), around 56 times larger than the largest GPU die.
+On August 19, 2019, American computer systems company Cerebras Systems presented their development progress of WSI for deep-learning acceleration.
+Cerebras' Wafer-Scale Engine (WSE-1) chip is 46225 mm2 (215mm × 215mm), around 56 times larger than the largest GPU die.
 It is manufactured by TSMC using their 16nm process.
-The WSE-1 features 1.2 trillion transistors, 400,000 AI cores, 18GB of on-chip SRAM, 100Pbit/s on-wafer fabric bandwidth, and 1.2Pbit/s I/O off-wafer bandwidth.
+The WSE-1 features 1.2 trillion transistors, 400,000 AI cores, 18 GB of on-chip SRAM, 100 Pbit/s on-wafer fabric bandwidth, and 1.2 Pbit/s I/O off-wafer bandwidth.
 The price and clock rate have not been disclosed.
 In 2020, the company's product, the CS-1, was tested in computational fluid dynamics simulations.
 Compared to the Joule Supercomputer at NETL, the CS-1 was 200 times faster, while using much less power.

 In April 2021, Cerebras announced the WSE-2, with twice the number of transistors and 100% claimed yield, which is achieved by designing a system in which any manufacturing defect can be bypassed.
 The Cerebras CS-2 system, which incorporates the WSE-2, is in serial production.

 In March 2024, Cerebras announced the WSE-3 with twice the performance of the previous record-holder, the Cerebras WSE-2, at the same power draw and for the same price.
 It is aimed at AI training and built on TSMC's 5nm process.